zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - If the *Status* field doesn’t show “*Ready*,” click on the *Start Instance* icon (arrowhead icon) in the upper-right to start the instance.
+When the *Start Instance* dialog appears, click *OK* to start the instance.

     - Keep *refreshing the browser page* until you see that the instance has started.
+This will display the *Oracle Cloud My Services: Oracle Integration* page.
+If you don't see a
+    *red triangle icon* under your instance name, the instance is ready for use.
+    It may take a minute or two to start.

     - Access your Integration instance’s home page:

+        - Click on your instance name in the *Instances* list.

+        - Verify that the *Status* is *Ready*.

-        - *Left-click* *the hamburger menu* icon in the upper-right and select the Open Integration Home Page option:
+        - Click the *hamburger menu* icon in the upper-right and select the *Open Integration Home Page* option:

           ![](./media/image13.png)

           Figure 9: Accessing the Oracle Integration Home Page

+      - Click on the *Open Home* button to the right of the menu.
-      - The home page appears:
+      The home page appears:

         ![](./media/image14.png)

          Figure 10: Oracle Integration Home Page
+      - Copy this URL and save it in your *MyLabNotes* scratchpad file as *Oracle Integration Home Page URL*.

 ## Prepare a Data Definition

-11. We need to have data definition available to use during Lab 1 as we configure an endpoint for our integration.
-So, let’s get the data definition file in place now so it will be ready to use in Lab 1.
+11. We need to have a data definition available to use during Lab 1 as we configure an endpoint for our integration.
+So, let’s get the data definition file in place now so it will be ready to use.
 We will use the XSD format to define the data.
 “XSD” stands for XML Schema Definition.
 It is a standard way to describe the structure of an XML document.
 Our request payload for our endpoint will be formatted in XML.

-     - Open your Notepad or TextEdit editor so we can add the XML statements.
+     - Open your Notepad or TextEdit editor and start creating a new file so we can add and save the XML statements for the XML schema.

-    - Copy and paste the following XML statements into your editing session:
+    - Copy and paste the following XML statements into your editing session for the new file:

         \<?xml version="1.0" encoding="UTF-8" ?\>